 The tools of the trade

-These are the “must-have” tools when you’re engaging in guerilla marketing on Reddit.
+These are the “must-have” tools when you’re using Reddit for guerilla marketing.

 Later For Reddit